switowski/portfolio/src/drafts/obsidian/index.md

 ##### KB

 I have a folder for personal "knowledge bases".
 For example, when I prepare a talk for a conference, I like to write down everything I want to say.
-It feels very natural and when I'm in a flow with all the outline and notes prepared I can just write the whole talk in one sitting.
-But at the beginning I was just writing everything that came to my mind without knowing how long it will take to say it.
+It feels very natural for me and when I'm in a flow with the outline and all the notes prepared, I can just write the whole talk in one sitting.
+But at the beginning I was writing everything that came to my mind without knowing how long it will take to say it.
 It always resulted in having way too much content for my time slot.
 So I measured how fast I usually talk during a presentation (it's 150 words/minute for a normal talk and 180 words/minute for a lightning talk) and now I know that for a 30 minute-long-talk I need around 4000 words.

 ##### People